EMBRYOPSIDA Pirani & Prado

 2. Myrtoideae Sweet

-(Ectomycorrhizal) trees and shrubs; terpenes diverse and abundant; (plants Al accumulators); (cork cambium superficial); sieve tubes with non-dispersive protein bodies; (stomata paracytic); (hairs multicellular); leaves opposite or spiral, lamina vernation variable, (secondary veins palmate), stipules 2, or several, colleter-like, or 0; flowers (3-)4-5(-8)-merous; (K or P calyptrate, circumscissile), C (0-)4-5(-12), often deciduous; A many, conspicuous, (5, opposite C, 10), in fascicles opposite C (K), in ring, development centripetal to centrifugal; (pollen syncolpate; brevicolpate - Myrteae); G [2(-18], at least partly inferior, alternate or opposite petals or odd member abaxial, placentae well-developed, (1-locular, placentation basal), transseptal bundles +, minor stylar bundles 0, stigma punctate to capitate (peltate), also dry; ovules (1-15/carpel), (unitegmic), outer integument 2-6(-12) cells across, inner integument 2(-4) cells across, parietal tissue 2-12 cells across, nucellar cap 0, hypostase 0, (obturator +); (fruit baccate); exotesta variously thickened, endotesta thickened or not, (sclerotic palisade cells at the micropyle), (testa multiplicative, ± sclerotic [e.g. Psidium, Myrtus]), (exotegmen 0); embryo (± undifferentiated, hypocotylar - Eugenia), green or white, straight or curved, cotyledons often connate, accumbent or incumbent, intricately folded, etc.; n = (5-)11(12).
+(Ectomycorrhizal) trees and shrubs; terpenes diverse and abundant, exudates kinos; (plants Al accumulators); (cork cambium superficial); sieve tubes with non-dispersive protein bodies; (stomata paracytic); (hairs multicellular); leaves opposite or spiral, lamina vernation variable, (secondary veins palmate), stipules 2, or several, colleter-like, or 0; flowers (3-)4-5(-8)-merous; (K or P calyptrate, circumscissile), C (0-)4-5(-12), often deciduous; A many, conspicuous, (5, opposite C, 10), in fascicles opposite C (K), in ring, development centripetal to centrifugal; (pollen syncolpate; brevicolpate - Myrteae); G [2(-18], at least partly inferior, alternate or opposite petals or odd member abaxial, placentae well-developed, (1-locular, placentation basal), transseptal bundles +, minor stylar bundles 0, stigma punctate to capitate (peltate), also dry; ovules (1-15/carpel), micropyle zig-zag [?always], outer integument 2-6(-12) cells across, inner integument 2(-4) cells across, (unitegmic, integument 6-8 cells across, vascularized), parietal tissue 2-12 cells across, nucellar cap 0 (2 - v. rare), hypostase 0/+, (postament +), (obturator +); (fruit baccate); exotesta variously thickened, endotesta thickened or not, (sclerotic palisade cells at the micropyle), (testa multiplicative, ± sclerotic [e.g. Psidium, Myrtus]), (exotegmen 0); embryo (± undifferentiated, hypocotylar - Eugenia), green or white, straight or curved, cotyledons often connate, accumbent or incumbent, intricately folded, etc.; n = (5-)11(12).

 Synonymy: Baeckeaaceae Berchtold & J. Presl, Chamelauciaceae Rudophi, Eugeniaceae Berchtold & J. Presl, Kaniaceae Nakai, Leptospermaceae Berchtold & J. Presl, Melaleucaceae Vest, Myrrhiniaceae Arnott

-The increasing aridity of the Oligocene-Miocene led to the rapid divergence of major clades within the family (Wilson 2011); Hermsen et al. (2012) evaluated the fossil evidence and inclined to dating crown-group Eucalypteae to early Eoceae.
-Ladiges et al. (2011) suggested that within two clades of Eucalyptus s.l. there was independent adaptation to arid/semi arid conditions.
-An estimate for the age of Eucalyptus s.l. is Late Cretaceous-Palaeocene (Ladiges et al. 2011).
+The increasing aridity of the Oligocene-Miocene led to the rapid divergence of major clades within the family (Wilson 2011).
+Hermsen et al. (2012), in evaluating the fossil evidence, inclined to dating crown-group Eucalypteae to early Eoceae.
+Ladiges et al. (2011) suggested that within two clades of Eucalyptus s.l. there was independent adaptation to arid/semi arid conditions, and they suggested that the age of Eucalyptus s.l. was Late Cretaceous-Palaeocene.
 Fossils identified as Eucalyptus, possibly of the relatively widespread subgenus Symphyomyrtus, have been found in early Eocene deposits of Argentinian Patagonia ca 51.9 m.y. old (Wilf et al. 2010; esp.
 Gandolfo et al. 2011; Hermsen et al. 2012); there are also fossils quite probably of Eucalyptus from New Zealand (Rozefelds 1996); Eucalypteae are no longer found in either area.

 Ecology & Physiology.
 All told, there are ca 1,600 Australian species of the family, including ca 800 species of Eucalyptus and friends (Crisp et al. 2011); Eucalyptus s.l. in particular dominates over 90% of the fire-dependent woodlands and forests in Australia (Lawler & Foley 2002).
-Most species of Eucalyptus s.l. have epicormic strands in their bark.
-These are meristem strands up to 10 mm long, and although they do not often have organised buds, resprouting occurs from them after even quite severe fires both in many species of Eucalyptus (but not in e.g. E. regnans) and in some other Australian Myrtaceae (Burrows 2002).
+About 90% of Eucalyptus s.l. species have epicormic strands in their bark, and/or lignotubers, and these epicormic strands are associated with the development of additional axillary buds in the young stems (Burrows 2013, and references).
+Epicormic strands are initially meristematic strands up to several centimetres long, and although they do not often have organised buds, resprouting occurs from them after even quite severe fires.
+This happens both in many species of Eucalyptus s.l. (but not in e.g. E. regnans) and also in some other Australian Myrtaceae (Burrows 2002; Burrows et al. 2010).
 Crisp et al. (2011: 95% HPD) link the evolution of these epicormic strands/buds with biome evolution in Australia some (62-)62, 60(-58) m.y.a.; dates for crown-group Eucalypteae in Thornhill et al. (2012) are a little younger - (66.2-)60, 55.3(-50.9) m.y..
 Interestingly, crown-group diversification of Banksia (Proteaceae), many of which are also fire-associated, is also quite early (He et al. 2011).
 However, there is little evidence of fire in Australia until the mid-Miocene (e.g. Bond & Scott 2010).
-Eucalypt woodland was once more widespead, growing in New Zealand (at the end Early Miocene, along with palms!, Pole 2003) and in southern South America, and it may have disappeared from there as climates became wetter (Crisp et al. 2011).
+Eucalypt woodland was once more widespead, growing in New Zealand at the end of the Early Miocene, along with palms (Pole 2003) and in southern South America, and it may have disappeared from there as climates became wetter (Crisp et al. 2011).

 Nine species of Eucalyptus, along with Pinales and a few Dipterocarpaceae, include the majority of giant trees (70< m tall) known (Tng et al. 2012).
-These giant eucalypts, which are not immediately related to one another and several of which are seeders rather than resprouters, may be an odd sort of rain forest pioneer, albeit usually depending on fire for their regeneration; rain-forest trees can move in under the eucalypt canppy, which is not very dense (Tng et al. 2012).
+These giant eucalypts, which are not immediately related to one another, may be an odd sort of rain forest pioneer.
+They usually depend on fire for their regeneration, and several of them are seeders rather than resprouters; rain-forest trees move in under the eucalypt canopy, which is not very dense (Tng et al. 2012).

 Plant-Animal Interactions.
 Myrtoideae are noted for the amount and diversity of the terpenes that they produce (Keszei et al. 2010), and these compounds may be involved in defence against herbivores (Lawler & Foley 2002).
 However, they seem rather to be signalling compounds, and a variety of formylated phloroglucinol compounds, for the most part biosynthetically unrelated to terpenes, are actually involved in herbivore deterrence (Moore et al. 2004).